jenkinsci/mabl-integration-plugin/README.md

 ### Create a Jenkins credential for the mabl API key

--   Add a new credential accessible to the Jenkins job using the Username with password credential kind
+-   Add a new credential accessible to the Jenkins job using the Secret text credential kind
--   Set the username to a value such as *mabl-rest-api-key* (any value is acceptable)
+-   Set the secret to to the mabl API key
--   Set the password to be the API key
+-   Set the ID of the credential to a value of your choosing

 ![](img/config-api-key.png)